Managing property patterns

 IAdmService service = ns.GetServiceDirectly("localhost");

-// Bind to the 'Property Patterns' container
+// Bind to the property patterns container.

-string propertyPatternsPath = service.Backend.GetConfigurationContainerPath(
+string containerPath = service.Backend.GetConfigurationContainerPath("PropertyPatterns");

-IADsContainer propertyPatternsContainer = (IADsContainer)service.OpenObject(
+IADsContainer container = (IADsContainer)service.OpenObject(

-propertyPatternsPath, null, null, 0);
+containerPath, null, null, 0);

-// Create a new property pattern
+// Create a new property pattern.

-IAdmPropertyPattern pattern = (IAdmPropertyPattern)propertyPatternsContainer.Create(
+IAdmPropertyPattern pattern = (IAdmPropertyPattern)container.Create(

 "adm-PropertyPattern", "CN=My Pattern");